software-tools-books/js4ds/_en/server.md

    so that our server is more responsive.
 4. Once the file has been read, we return it with a status code of 200.

-If a sub-directory call `web-dir` holds a file called `title.html`, and we run the server as:
+If a sub-directory called `web-dir` holds a file called `title.html`, and we run the server as:

 ```sh